 Methanol is produced, stored, and shipped in enormous quantities.
 Global methanol production continues to expand at high speed, led by the US and China.
-About 27 million tonnes per year of methanol production is expected to be added globally from 2015 to 2020.
+Worldwide, over 90 methanol plants have a combined production capacity of about 110 million metric tons (almost 36.6 billion gallons or 138 billion liters) and 2019 methanol demand is estimated (excluding China's CTO sector, at 83 million metric tons).